yuuu2022/k8s/README.md

         - containers

 # minikube
-  1. must run below cmd to use containerd because minikube is installing kubernetes V1.25.0 or later version that give up docker and change to containerd.
-  2. minikube start --container-runtime=containerd or  minikube start --container-runtime=containerd --no-vtx-check
+  - must run below cmd to use containerd because minikube is installing kubernetes V1.25.0 or later version that give up docker and change to containerd. (minikube start --container-runtime=containerd or  minikube start --container- runtime=containerd --no-vtx-check)
-  - cmd
-  1. use kubectl cmd to check the minikube
+  - can use kubectl to connect apiserver that we can control all nodes.
 # K3S
 Before try to set a K8S platform , this project try to use K3S as the attempt first .